johnyoun28/johnyoun28/README.md

 - 🔭 I’m currently working on Story Squad
 - 🌱 I’m currently learning Ant Design
-- 🤔 I’m looking for help with AWS
+- 🤔 I’m looking for help with the job search
 - 💬 Ask me about anything!
-- 📫 How to reach me: https://www.linkedin.com/in/john-youn/
+- 📫 How to reach me: https://www.linkedin.com/in/john-youn/ or johnyoun28@gmail.com

 ---